crhinesmith/19-Progressive-Web-Applications-PWA-Text-Editor/README.md

 # 19-Progressive-Web-Applications-PWA-Text-Editor![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
   This project was completed via using webpack and the service worker capability to create a webpage with offline capabilities.
+Technologies also featured include idb, which is a lightweight wrapper around the IndexedDB API.
+  Click [here](https://aqueous-shore-64056.herokuapp.com/) for JATE's live URL
   ## Table of Contents

   * [Installation](#installation)